 “You heard what he said!
 As soon as he learns his lesson I’ll change him back.”

 I stow my wand away and let James have his turn.
 I suddenly double over and start coughing.
 Blood starts dripping from my lips.
 I too fall to the ground.
 “What the fuck have you done?”
 James growls.
 I feel his arms on my shoulders.
 There’s a pause in which all there is, is the sound of my retching, the dripping of blood and the occasional grunts of a pig.
 I’ve gone too far.
 I shouldn’t have acted like that.
 Where was the chivalry which is so important to being a Gryffindor?
 It wasn’t brave, or clever, or chivalrous.
 Then I can stand and the pain in my gut stops.
-I stand, stretching my neck.
+I stand, spit out the remaining blood onto the ground and stretch my neck.
 James smiles, I can tell that he’s missed this, persecuting deatheater wannabes, and I can understand why.
-They make my skin crawl with all the pride they take in the disgusting work of Voldemort .
+They make my skin crawl.
 And I loathe Mandy right now.
 “I’m Head Boy,” James says, with such arrogance that I cringe slightly and rub my throat.
 “Do you know what that means?”
 He continues.
 “It means I can give you detention.
 Every Saturday this month, all day.”

 He oinks in response and Mandy nods.
 James raises his wand and a jet of light expels itself from his wand.
 The pig-human hybrid that is Davey Parkinson is hoisted into the air by one trotter.
 Levicorpus.
 “So Saturday detention?”
 James asks gleefully.
 There’s a glint of anger in his eye that informs me I should stay out of it.
 He’s angry on my behalf.
 More than angry.
 I don’t pay that look any attention.
 “James…” I say hesitantly and reverse my own spells.
 “James, isn’t this going a little too far?”